« Previous Page

 Many doctors and nurse-midwives want to lower risks for the post-term baby by delivering by or before 42 weeks.
 In most cases, watching and waiting is also fine.
 It is often hard to know which choice is best during the 2 weeks after the due date:

 For safety reasons, most health professionals will plan to deliver a baby by 42 weeks, inducing labor if necessary.

 Gülmezoglu AM, et al. (2012).
 Induction of labour for improving birth outcomes for women at or beyond term.
 Cochrane Database of Systematic Reviews (6).

-ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerKirtly Jones, MD - Obstetrics and Gynecology
+ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerKirtly Jones, MD - Obstetrics and Gynecology, Reproductive Endocrinology

 Current as ofNovember 21, 2017

 Current as of: